 Kingston blends outdoor adventure with nearby conveniences

 Kingston is a community defined by its expansive natural beauty and accessible wilderness.
-Stretching over 3,000 acres, the Bluestone Wild Forest dominates the southern reaches of the township, offering nearly 30 miles of scenic trails, snow-covered landscapes in winter, and waterways teeming with fish.
+Stretching over 3,000 acres, the Bluestone Wild Forest dominates the southern reaches of the township, offering nearly 30 miles of scenic trails, snow-covered landscapes in winter and waterways teeming with fish.
 “The Bluestone Wild Forest is definitely a big draw,” says Matthew Gibbs, an associate broker with Keller Williams Realty Hudson United.
-“There’s lots of hiking trails and stuff through there.
+“There’s a lot of hiking trails and stuff through there.
 You have access to the Hudson River and the Esopus Creek, and there’s a lot more outdoor activities to be involved in within the town of Kingston.”
 Despite its enveloping foliage and sense of remoteness, Kingston is located less than five miles from a bustling retail corridor, striking a balance between tranquility and convenience.
-Homes are relatively spaced apart, adding to the atmosphere of seclusion while staying connected to amenities and community life.
+Homes are relatively spaced apart, adding to the atmosphere of seclusion while allowing residents to stay connected to amenities and community life.

 Kingston attracts second-home buyers and city escapees

 Homes in Kingston are spread out along the few winding roads that cross the quiet neighborhood.
 “The town of Kingston’s really great because it’s more rural,” Gibbs says.
-“I think of it as a suburb connected to the city – it’s the town that kind of surrounds the city of Kingston.
-You’re going to find houses that sit on 2 to 5 acres, rather than city lots in the city.”
+“I think of it as a suburb connected to the city.
+It’s the town that kind of surrounds the city of Kingston.
+You’re going to find houses that sit on 2 to 5 acres, rather than the size lots you find in the city.”
 Smaller cabins and ranch-style homes typically sell for between $200,000 and $645,000, while larger single-family properties, including colonials and larger cabins and retreat-style houses, can range up to $1 million.
 “A lot of people who have second homes are now coming up here permanently,” says Patty Kowatch, an associate broker with Keller Williams Realty Hudson Valley North, “or people who had visited, were getting out of New York and bought second homes.”

 Bluestone Wild Forest is a focal point for recreation